zincarla/AdobeUMInterface/README.md

 # AdobeUMInterface

-A PowerShell framework for communicating with Adobe's User Management API
+A PowerShell module for communicating with Adobe's User Management API

 ## General Request Pattern